grycap/oscar/docs/local-testing.md

 - [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) to
   deploy the local Kubernetes cluster.

+**Other prerequisites**

+- Although the use of local Docker images has yet to be implemented as a feature on OSCAR clusters, the local deployment for testing allows you to use a local Docker registry to use this kind of images.
+The registry uses by default the port 5001, so each image you want to use must be tagged as `localhost:5001/[image_name]` and pushed to the repository through the `docker push localhost:5001/[image_name]` command.

+- Port 80 must be available to avoid errors during the deployment since OSCAR-UI uses it.
+Check [Frequently Asked Questions (FAQ)](faq.md) for more info.

 ## Automated local testing

 To set up the enviroment for the platform testing you can run the following command.
 This script automatically executes all the necessary steps to deploy the local cluster and the OSCAR platform along with all the required tools.

 ``` sh
 curl -sSL http://go.oscar.grycap.net | bash